Finding Ana

 Finding the caves in Jaruco Park, filming and editing by Chelsea Knight

-Finding Ana was made with the generous support and assistance from the Canada Council for the Arts.
-Thank you to Chelsea Knight for assistance in making this project and to Sergio Muñoz Sarmiento for legal services and support.
+Finding Ana was made with the generous support from the Canada Council for the Arts.
+Thank you to Chelsea Knight for assistance in making this project and to Sergio Muñoz Sarmiento for legal services and guidance.